Sunday, April 19th

 Dinner and Opening Session, Social

-Begin IU EDP by meeting fellow EDP classmates, Alumni and the EDP Board of Trustees during out welcome dinner and the opening session.
-A social will follow the opening session.
+Begin IU EDP by meeting fellow EDP classmates, Alumni, and the EDP Board of Trustees during our opening session, welcome dinner and “banter, beverages and bakes” social.

 Opening Session